Getting started¶

 plt.yticks([])

+The black dots in the figure represent the SAM prompts that will be used for grain segmentation.
 If the U-Net segmentation is of low quality, the base model can be (and should be) finetuned using the steps outlined below.

 Here is an example showing how to run the SAM segmentation on an image, using the outputs from the U-Net model: